kxdxzr/Atomination/README.md

 # Atomination

 This a game called Atomination.
+Built in 2019.

 ## Game rules and features:
 There is a game board that is n x m grid spaces